Health Sciences Practicum

-The Health Sciences Practicum unit (HSH322) enables students to incorporate a fieldwork placement as part of their degree.
+The Health Sciences Practicum (HSH322) is an elective unit that enables students to incorporate a fieldwork placement as part of their degree.

 These placements will give students first-hand experience from professionals in their field of study, increasing their employability and allowing them to gain the necessary skills that will be transferrable once they graduate.

 The Practicum Unit is offered in all three Trimesters, and is open to students from any campus.

 Students must be enrolled in either the Bachelor of Health Sciences (H300) or Bachelor of Health Sciences/Bachelor of Arts (D391) and be completing at least one of the following majors from the School of Health & Social Development (HSD)

 - Disability and Inclusion (formerly People Society and Disability)

 Students must have completed at least 16 credit points (8 of these must be at Level 2 or 3), and at least 4 units must be from one of the HSD major sequences listed above.

 Student are advised to download and read the Student Information Booklet below prior to enrolling in the unit.

 Students can also make an appointment with the Fieldwork Officer to ask any questions they may have about the unit.